meterxyz/meter/README.md

 - **Non-custodial** — Your wallet, your keys.
 Meter never has access to your funds
 - **Privacy-first** — No email, no account, no KYC.
 Connect wallet and chat

+## Design Decisions

+- Tempo for settlement — Sub-second finality, ~$0.001 gas, native USD denomination.
+The only chain where per-message AI billing is economically viable.
+- pathUSD as currency — 6-decimal stablecoin (same as USDC).
+Users think in dollars, settle in dollars.
+No price feeds, no volatility, no conversion.
+- Ephemeral session keys — One wallet signature authorizes the session.
+Every payment after that is signed locally in browser memory.
+Zero popups.
+Key destroyed on tab close.
+- Per-message settlement — Every response is settled individually with a verifiable tx hash.
+No batching, no reconciliation.
+Transparency is the product.
+- OpenRouter for models — One integration, every frontier model.
+Published per-token pricing with a transparent 10% Meter markup.
+- Private by default — No email, no account, no KYC.
+Connect wallet, chat fully encrypted.
+Your address is your identity.
+- Fully open source (MIT) — Non-custodial system requires auditable code.
+Users can verify, fork, or self-host.

 ## Architecture

 ```